Why Sophie Turner Wanted To Date Joe Jonas

 This notoriously private couple might just be opening up.
 In an interview with InStyle, Game Of Thrones actress Sophie Turner spoke about Joe Jonas, finally giving us some details about their relationship and what makes them such a good couple.
-Of course, any keen observer already knew they were adorable.
-It seems like every other day we spot the two out and about on dates or being sneaky on social media, but they've never really spoken publicly about one another — until now.
+Of course, we already knew they were adorable.
+It seems like every other day we spot them out and about on dates or being sneaky on social media, but they've never really spoken publicly about one another — until now.

 While Turner normally keeps the ins and outs of her relationship with the DNCE singer "pretty private," she did open up to the magazine about the benefits of dating someone who is also in the spotlight.